-In Mtskheta there is an active Samtavro convent Самтавро (the 11 th century) in which tsar Mirian and his wife Nana, the first to accept Christianity from St. Nino in 337, are buried.
-Read more..
+In Mtskheta there is an active Samtavro convent Самтавро (the 11 th century) in which the ruler Mirian and his wife Nana, the first to accept Christianity from St. Nino in 337, are buried.
+Read more...

 10 km to the west from Mtskheta in the village of Dzegvi there is an active operating Shio-Mgvime monastery (Simeon Mgvimsky, the 6 th century).
 The monastery is literally merged with the sandy coloring of the hillsides.
 Read more...